Windows Security provides the following built-in security options to help protect your device from malicious software attacks.

 Your security processor provides additional encryption for your device.

 This is where you’ll find info about the security processor manufacturer and version numbers, as well as about the security processor’s status.
-Select Security processor details, and then on the details page, select Security processor troubleshooting for additional info and options.
+Select Security processor details for additional info and options.

-Note: If you don't see a Security processor entry on this screen then it's likely that your device doesn't have the TPM hardware necessary for this feature.
+Note: If you don't see a Security processor entry on this screen then it's likely that your device doesn't have the TPM (Trusted Platform Module) hardware necessary for this feature.

 Secure boot prevents a sophisticated and dangerous type of malware—a rootkit—from loading when you start your device.
 Rootkits use the same permissions as the operating system and start before it, which means they can completely hide themselves.
 Rootkits are often part of an entire suite of malware that can bypass local logins, record passwords and keystrokes, transfer private files, and capture cryptographic data.